 Patron Eligibility: Eligibility for any CYS program is contingent on the sponsor's status.
 CYS accepts children as young as four weeks in Family Child Care homes and through eighteen years old in the Child & Youth Services programs.
-Eligible patrons of Department of Defense (DoD) Child Development Programs (CDP) include active duty military personnel; DoD civilian personnel paid from both appropriate funds (APF) and non-appropriate funds (NAF); reservists on active duty orders or during inactive duty personnel training; combat-related wounded warriors; Gold Star spouses (combat-related); those acting in loco parentis for the dependent child of an otherwise eligible patron; eligible employees of DoD contractors; and others authorized on a space-available basis.
+Eligible patrons of Department of Defense (DoD) Child & Youth Services Programs include:

+- Active Duty military personnel - DoD civilian personnel paid from both appropriate funds (APF) and nonappropriate funds (NAF) - Reserve/National Guard on active duty orders. - Reserve/National Guard that is not on active duty orders, the sponsor status is identified by determining how the Family supports the mission.

+- Combat-related wounded warriors (Active Duty)

+- Gold Star spouses (combat-related)

+- Those acting in loco parentis for the dependent child of an otherwise eligible patron.

+- Eligible employees of DoD contractors

+- Other Federal Employees

+- Military Retiree

 In the case of unmarried, legally separated parents with joint custody or divorced parents with joint custody, children are eligible for childcare only when they reside with the military service member or eligible sponsor at least 25% of the time in a month that a child receives childcare through and Army program.